KadirYazadzhi/portfolio/README.md

 </h3>

 ## 📖 Introduction
 In my portfolio, you can learn more about me and my personality, all my skills, knowledge, and projects.
-You can explore the certificates I hold and read some of my interesting posts with useful information for programmers.
+You can explore the certificates I have and read some of my interesting posts with useful information for programmers.
 If you find my skills suitable, feel free to contact me for collaboration via my email: kadiryazadzhi@gmail.com or in contact section in my website.

 ## 🙂 About Me